firebase/firebase-js-sdk/docs-exp/auth-types.autherror.email.md

 ## AuthError.email property

-The email of the user's account used for sign-in/linking.
+The email of the user's account, used for sign-in/linking.

 <b>Signature:</b>